WeiBridged/NodeGoerliMerge/README.md

 ## Stake on Goerli as Ethereum Validator (requires 32 ETH on Goerli)

+🚨 You must be running the EL (Geth) and CL (Prysm) nodes as shown above to have your validator synced. 🚨

 Create and deposit validator key data:

 ⚠️ Do this with your internet off to hide your validator seed phrase ⚠️